 4. Handle Multiple Teams in One AWS Account

 It’s common for multiple teams or departments to contribute to a single AWS bill.
-Use the mechanisms AWS provides for categorizing expenses by accounts, organizations or projects.
-This is the best method to keep team spendings under control.
+Use the mechanisms AWS provides for categorizing expenses by accounts, organizations, or projects.
+This is the best method to keep team spending under control.

 - Organizations: this feature allows you to manage and govern your environment while scaling resources.
 Start by creating a new AWS account, then allocate resources and organize your workflows by grouping accounts.
 Finally, come up with budgets and policies for these account groups.

 - Tagging resources: use resource tags in the Cost Explorer.
 Create tags for every team, environment, application, and service — all the way down to individual features.
 Turn cost grouping on for those tags and generate reports in the billing console.
 (Remember that some services/components/resources can’t be tagged in AWS.)

 Your AWS bill will fluctuate based on usage, so forecasting your expenses is extra painful.
 But understanding your future requirements is critical for keeping costs in check.